The Italian Department offers an M.A. in Italian Studies that gives students:

 - Career options in the academic or professional fields

-The program takes into consideration students’ different needs and interests and offers three specialization options that revolve around a common core curriculum, which aids students in the transition from undergraduate to graduate-level work by introducing them to methodology and major trends in critical and cultural theory.
+The program takes into consideration students’ different needs and interests and offers two specialization options that revolve around a common core curriculum, which aids students in the transition from undergraduate to graduate-level work by introducing them to methodology and major trends in critical and cultural theory.

 For additional information on the M.A. program, please see our webpage or contact Professor Gianni Cicali, Director of Graduate Studies.

 Please be sure to review the Graduate School Admissions How to Apply page.